 Maximum coordination of services, improved service delivery, and eliminating duplication of services for clients is done primarily through EMI's Coordinating Council.
-Improved service delivery and eliminating duplication of services for businesses is conducted through EMI's Job Developer Cooperative.
 The Coordinating Council is a 40-plus member association of organizations that provide workforce development, related services and funding.

 Its mission is to collaborate to improve employer access to skilled workers by communicating employer needs identified by EMI's Industry Advisory Boards, remediating system wide barriers, exchanging best practices, and collaborating on funding opportunities.